The ABCs of occupational health

 Work accidents are sudden accidents caused by external factors in a work environment that cause an employee to become injured.
 Work accidents may occur at the workplace, while commuting to or from work or when travelling for work on the employer’s commission.
 Learn more about work accidents. (web page in Finnish)

 The purpose of occupational health negotiations (tripartite negotiation, work ability meeting, network negotiation) is to find solutions to problems related to work, the work environment, or the work community that have an effect on the employee’s work ability and health.
-The negotiations are not about finding a guilty party or processing an employee’s personal health data.
+The negotiations are not about processing an employee’s personal health data.
 The discussions focus on coping at work and any related matters.